 \paragraph{Results.}

 Table~\ref{table:real_data_results} presents the results of experiments on three real-world datasets.
-FCP consistently obtained smaller prediction sets than all baselines while maintaining the target coverage.
-The performance gains of FCP were especially notable for higher outcome dimensions, showing significantly smaller prediction set sizes with lower variability.
-Moreover, FCP maintained stable coverage across varying $d_y$, whereas baseline methods often suffered from undercoverage or from overcoverage coupled with either overly contracted or excessively inflated prediction sets.
-In particular, methods relying on the exchangeability assumption often exhibited severe coverage errors and highly unstable prediction set sizes.
+FCP consistently obtains smaller prediction sets than all baselines while maintaining the target coverage.
+The performance gains of FCP are especially notable for higher outcome dimensions, showing significantly smaller prediction set sizes with lower variability.
+Moreover, FCP maintains stable coverage across varying $d_y$, whereas baseline methods often suffer from undercoverage or overcoverage coupled with either overly contracted or inflated prediction sets.
+In particular, methods relying on the exchangeability assumption often exhibit severe miscoverages and unstable prediction set sizes.

-MultiDimSPCI and CP using local ellipsoids generally showed good performance.
-In particular, on the solar dataset, CP with local ellipsoids achieved performance comparable to FCP.
+MultiDimSPCI and CP using local ellipsoids generally show good performance.
+In particular, on the solar dataset, CP with local ellipsoids achieves performance comparable to FCP.
 This is possibly due to their ability to capture temporal or local correlations, respectively.
-OT-CP and CONTRA also performed well in certain experiments, indicating some potential to adapt beyond the exchangeability assumption.
-We observed that increasing the guidance scale $w$ often reduced the prediction set size, though at the cost of slightly lower coverage.
-In practice, an effective range for $w$ was typically between 1 and 1.5 across our experiments.
+OT-CP and CONTRA also perform well in certain experiments, indicating some potential to adapt beyond the exchangeability assumption.
+We observe that increasing the guidance scale $w$ often reduces the prediction set size, though at the cost of slightly lower coverage.
+In practice, an effective range for $w$ is typically between 1 and 1.5 across our experiments.

 \paragraph{Ablation study.}